SetCra123/Code-Refractor/README.md

 # Code-Refractor
-This is an HTML site with css and seo best practices
+This is an HTML site with css and seo best practices.